raspberrypilearning/temperature-log/worksheet.md

 done
 ```

-This loop now repeats the measurement, but it does not wait in between the measurements; it just takes the measurements immediately, one after the other.
-To take measurements only at specified intervals, we will need to wait a certain amount of time after each measurement.
-This can be done by inserting the line `sleep 10` just after the line for viewing the temperature; this will cause the script to wait for 10 seconds each time.
+This code in the loop above now repeats the measurement, however, it does not pause or wait in-between the measurements; it takes the measurements immediately, one after the other.
+To only take measurements at specified intervals, we will need to wait a certain amount of time after each measurement.
+This can be done by inserting the line `sleep 10` just after the line for viewing the temperature; this will cause the script to wait for 10 seconds before it takes another reading.

 #### Example script: